 Why doing business in Brazil can be challenging for foreigners

-Sherlock Communications > Latest Posts > What We Do > Doing business in Latin America > Why doing business in Brazil can be challenging for foreigners
+Sherlock Communications > Latest Posts > What is new in Latin America? > Why doing business in Brazil can be challenging for foreigners

 Brazil’s vast borders encompass a diversity which is reflected throughout many areas: ethnic, cultural, natural, social, and also in business opportunities.
 This variety is one of the country’s greatest assets, but it also creates a unique series of characteristics which can make doing business in Brazil challenging for a foreign investor or entrepreneur.